Coktoco/Github-Repos-Statistics/README.md

 ## Overview

 GitHub Repos Statistics is a Flask-based web application based on Github-Ranking repo that provides insightful data and statistics from GitHub repositories.
 The application allows users to explore various metrics through interactive visualizations and an intuitive interface.
-While the website was made with being updated dynamically at first, due to the time-contraints it has been converted to the static implementation.
+While at first the website was made with being updated dynamically in mind, due to the time-contraints that came with extended long loading times and severe server loads, it has been converted to the static implementation.
 The original dynamic code is still contained within files.

 ## Features